hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/EasyBuild.md

 ### Directly on the compute node

+The eb-install-all tool builds the packages directly on a compute node.
+The node type can be limited/specified by using the option `--archs=<type>` (see `eb-install-all --help`).

-A possible influence of the job environment can be eliminated by directly running EasyBuild on the compute node.
-Therefor we establish an interactive session on the compute node and launch Easybuild there.
+If this fails, an investigation step may be running directly on the node, without more control of the setup, e.g. build directories.
+Therefore, EasyBuild can be started directly in a session on the compute node.
+First, an interactive session is established on the compute node.
 For example building Relion in the `$HOME` on an epyc2 node using a local copy of the EasyConfig file:

 ```Bash
 $ srun --pty --partition epyc2 bash
 $ module load Workspace_Home EasyBuild
 $ eb --tmpdir=$TMPDIR --robot --hide-deps=binutils,gettext,Mesa RELION-3.1.3-fosscuda-2020b.eb
 ```

+This may also be used when compiling **on** a specific GPU architecture.